 April Birth Flower #1: Daisy

-The "Day's Eye" That Tracks the Sun
+The "Day's Eye" That Follows the Sun

-Geoffrey Chaucer called the daisy bloom the "eye of the day" in the 14th century, and the flower name stuck.
-"Daisy" is a shortened version of the Old English dæges eage, or "day's eye," because this spring flower opens every morning and closes its petals every night.
+Chaucer called the daisy the "eye of the day" back in the 14th century, and the name stuck.
+"Daisy" comes from the Old English for "day's eye," because the flower opens every morning and closes its petals again at night.
+The rest of us know that habit as the reason a well rested person looks "fresh as a daisy."

 The Flower of Keeping Secrets

-What Different Daisy Colors Mean
+What the Daisy Colors Mean

 April Birth Flower #2: Sweet Pea

-French Wedding Good Luck Charm
+A French Wedding Good Luck Charm

 When Meghan Markle married Prince Harry in 2018, the bridal bouquet included sweet peas, lily of the valley, and forget-me-nots that Harry picked from their private garden.
 Three generations of royal connection for one spring flower.

-Toxic Despite the Name
+Poisonous, Despite the Sweet Name

-The Sicilian Monk Who Changed English Gardens Forever
+The Sicilian Monk Who Changed English Gardens

-What Different Sweet Pea Colors Mean
+What the Sweet Pea Colors Mean

 Daisy vs Sweet Pea: Which Better Fits April Birthdays?